sky-coding/angular-2-webpack-library/README.md

 # angular-2-webpack-library

-This repo demonstrates building an Angular 2 libray with Webpack, and then consuming it with another Angular 2 application also built with Webpack.
+This repo demonstrates building an Angular 2 library with Webpack, and then consuming it with another Angular 2 application also built with Webpack.

 ### Setup
 clone & `cd` into root directory